crizmo/PingPal/README.md

 # Repler

-Keep your Repl.it projects alive with this simple Repl pinger.
+Keep your Repl.it / any other projects alive with this simple Repl pinger.

 # Usage

-If you want to add your own replit urls to the pinger :-
+If you want to add your own urls to the pinger :-
 1. Fork this repo.
 2. Edit the urls array in index.js to add your own urls.
 3. Push the changes to your forked repo.